Addono/deploying-nextjs-demo/README.md

 ❌ Lack of control of our deployment

-## Container-as-a-Service / Kubernetes
+## Node.js Server

-Lastsly we will dive into deploying our Next.js application as a container.
+Lastsly we will dive into deploying our Next.js application as a Node.js server wrapped in a container.
 Containerizing a Next.js application isn't particularly difficult.
 However, as we will see there are some funny things happening when we horizontally scale our application.

 ### Pre-requisites